 Every salesperson has experienced that barrier in one form or another, so I wondered what this “expert” had to say.

 NOTE WELL: I try not to read current sales material because I don’t want to copy or be accused of copying someone else’s work or ideas.

 It started with the usual sales dialog: You have a meeting with a prospective customer.
 They’re hot, hot, hot, for your product or service.
 They ask for a proposal.
 You quickly oblige.
 A week later, you call the hot customer.
 And they have evaporated and won’t return your calls or emails.

 Get ready – here comes this guy’s expert advice:

 He recommends every manipulative “sales technique” from implying urgency, to getting creative (whatever that means), to using intrigue to connect.
 He advises to be prepared like a boy scout, appeal to a higher authority, assume all is well and they are just busy, and a bunch of sales talk mumbo jumbo that any seasoned executive would smell like a skunk that hasn’t bathed, and laugh at you.

 This is why that approach will NEVER work.

 FIRST: The prospect is not returning your calls for a reason.
 Wouldn’t it be important to find out why?
 If you could discover that, it would help your next 1,000 sales calls.

 SECOND: Why did you ever offer a proposal without making a firm face-to-face follow-up sales appointment in the first place?
-This is one of the most powerful – yet mostly overlooked – elements of the sales cycle.
+This is one of the most powerful – yet mostly lost – elements of the sales cycle.

 THIRD: Stop trying to sell.
 Stop trying to be cute.
-Stop trying to be manipulative.

 BAD NEWS: If you miss your chance, or blow your chance, recovery chances are slim.
 OK, none.